Current Exhibits

 The Making of Historic St. Augustine

 Florida Governor LeRoy Collins established The Historic St. Augustine Preservation Board in 1959.
 The state agency worked to restore and reconstruct historic structures in the city before its 400th anniversary in 1965.
 The Preservation Board was abolished in 1997, but its legacy lives on in St. Augustine’s historic downtown district.
-Today, the University of Florida (UF) is actively involved in continuing this legacy of historic preservation.
 Curated by Laura Marion and Casey Wooster.

 Two laborers gutting a wing of the Governor's House building in St. Augustine, Florida.